 Our camps provide holidays which are active, nurturing, fun and creative.
 We aim to provide adventure and to create memorable and meaningful experiences which sibling groups can share together and cherish forever.
 Our Camps are for looked after brothers and sisters ages 7-18 years with maximum of 25 young people per camp.
-We have a staff ratio of one to every two children at camps.
+We have a staff ratio of 1-2 children at camps.

-Our camps were established and founded in 2007 by a qualified and practicing artist/ arts therapists.
-Our Camps’ founder first travelled to America to look at siblings initiatives.
+Our camps were established and founded in 2007 by qualified and practicing artist/arts therapists.
+Our Camps’ founder first traveled to America to look at siblings initiatives.
 The first ever pilot was ran by friends and supporters with similar skills, some of whom were care experienced.
-The camps were welcomed by those who have written and researched on these issues such as Audrey Mullender, Sonia Jackson, Mike Stein, Robert Sanders, Juliet Mitchel.
-We were supported by children’s Rights director Roger Morgan, Voice, Lord Listowel, The Who care’s Trust, The CLA & ANV, all of whom continue to support our work.
-Our camp model has grown out of child centred practice, the study and implementation of social pedagogic ideals using skills from professionals in the arts therapies, and social care.
+The camps were warmly welcomed by those who have written and researched on these issues such as Audrey Mullender, Sonia Jackson, Mike Stein, Robert Sanders, Juliet Mitchel.
+We were supported by children’s Rights director Roger Morgan, Voice, Lord Listowel, The Become Charity, The CLA; Coram Voice etc, all of whom continue to support our work.
+Our camp model has grown out of child centered practice, the study and implementation of social pedagogic ideals using skills from professionals in the arts therapies, and social care.

-The camps currently take place at activity centers in different location across the UK, these are kept confidential, but those with a referral shall have full details.
-Each camp is attended by over 25 young people – approximately 10 sibling groups – with 3-4 camps taking place each summer.
+The camps take place at activity centers in different location across the UK, these are kept confidential, but those with a referral shall have full details.
+Each camp is attended by between 20-25 young people – approximately 10 sibling groups – with 3-4 camps taking place each summer.
 The camps are attended by children and young people from many local authorities across the UK.
 Our volunteers are skilled mentors who volunteer for the camps led by the core team at Siblings Together and Camp Leader.

-We aim to tackle the social disadvantage and emotional cost that comes with not having a secure family unit.
-Whilst we may not be able to put families back together, we can try and ensure that they continue to develop and maintain the bond with their brothers and sisters.
+We aim to tackle the social valtrex cheapest price disadvantage and emotional cost that comes with not having a secure family unit.
+Whilst we may not be able to put families back together, we can try and ensure that they continue to develop and maintain the bond with their brothers and sisters in a positive way.
 Studies have shown that this can promote emotional and social development as well as overall well-being.